 - It includes a call to action.

 The soapbox speech originates from the days when speakers would elevate themselves to an audience by standing on a wooden crate, or soapbox, to make an impromptu speech about a political topic or community issue.
 This speech gives the opportunity to persuade the audience to understand, care, act, vote, or speak out on an issue that affects the community.

 This election season your voice matters, and Mikva Challenge wants you to get on that soapbox and tell the next president about an issue that affects your community.
 Your speech might offer a solution, create awareness, ask the audience or elected officials to act, or call the president to action.
 In two minutes or less, what is the most pressing issue facing young people today, why is it important, and what should be done to address it?

 Is there a Project Soapbox curriculum?

 Yes!
-Click here to download our free Project Soapbox curriculum.
+Click here to download our Project Soapbox curriculum.

 Where can I find examples of Project Soapbox student speeches?

 You can check out our YouTube channel for examples of Project Soapbox speeches from 2015.